How to get data from Google Trends for charts or maps

-Google Trends is interesting: Here Google compiles and aggregates search data, reflecting the interest in certain keywords or concepts.
+In Google Trends, Google compiles and aggregates its search data, reflecting the interest in certain keywords or concepts.

 While search data is not the same as a poll or survey, these comparisons can provide insights, specifically for very recent developments.
-Surveys take time, often we get updated statistics only a few month or even a year later.
-So, the core offering of Google Trends is that it enables you to look-up keywords and compare their popularity, over time and per country.
+Surveys take time, often we get updated statistics only a few months or even a year later.
+So, the core offering of Google Trends is that it enables you to look up keywords and compare their popularity, over time and per country.

 This brief tutorial shows you how to look up Google Trends, export the data and create either a Datawrapper chart or a map.